(888) 552-6760 SCHEDULE AN APPOINTMENT

 Six ways to prepare for a pelvic exenteration

-What to expect from a pelvic exenteration
+What to expect during pelvic exenteration surgery

 A pelvic exenteration is done in two parts.
 The first part of the surgery focuses on the removal of certain organs.
 The second part focuses on the reconstruction of some of the organs that were removed.

-The surgery typically takes about eight to 10 hours.
+The surgery typically takes about eight hours to 10 hours.

 Benefits and risks of a pelvic exenteration